Gary Chambers

-Gary Chambers Jr. (born August 5, 1985) is an American civil rights activist from Baton Rouge, Louisiana.
+Gary Chambers Jr. (born August 5, 1985) is an American civil rights activist and perennial candidate from Baton Rouge, Louisiana.
 A progressive member of the Democratic Party, Chambers ran unsuccessfully in the 2022 United States Senate election in Louisiana, the 2021 Louisiana's 2nd congressional district special election, and, in 2019, for Louisiana's 15th State Senate district.

 Early life and education

-Chambers was born and raised in northern Baton Rouge, Louisiana in a middle-class, predominantly-Black neighborhood.
-Chambers's mother, Sharon, died by suicide when he was two-months-old.
-He was raised by his aunt and uncle, Ivon Johnson, a public school teacher, and William Johnson, a janitor, whom he calls "mom" and "dad".
+Chambers was born and raised in northern Baton Rouge, Louisiana in a middle-class, predominantly Black neighborhood.
+Chambers's mother, Sharon, died by suicide when he was two months old.
+He was raised by his aunt and uncle, Ivon Johnson, a public school teacher, and William Johnson, a janitor, whom he calls "mom" and "dad."
 At age 13, Chambers's biological father regained his sobriety and Chambers moved to Jacksonville, Florida, later returning to Baton Rouge and graduating from Glen Oaks High School.